liberation/django-elasticsearch/readme.md

 * **ELASTICSEARCH_CONNECTION_KWARGS**
     Defaults to {}
-    Additional kwargs to be passed to at the instanciation of the elasticsearch client.
+    Additional kwargs to be passed to at the instantiation of the elasticsearch client.
 Useful to manage HTTPS connection for example ([Reference](http://elasticsearch-py.readthedocs.org/en/master/api.html#elasticsearch.Elasticsearch)).

 Model scope configuration:
 --------------------------